ryanstraight/azcast/README.md

 ## Installation

-You can install `azcast` R-package as below:
+You can install the `azcast` R-package like this:

 ``` r
 # install.packages("remotes")